gotDoubleDots/exercisethesis/README.md

 on tea prep:

 Drip onto cup of water.
 Allow 3 minutes passive brewing (no stirring).
 Then stir every 1-3 minutes with table fork.
+Maybe 2-3 stirs.